Stuart Forster reports on the experience of attending a residential fitness and weight loss boot camp with Northern Bootcamp in Northumberland.

 “Working out does not have to be fixed sessions in the gym or mean loads of kit to exercise.
 We try to get outdoors.
 Making it fun is a big part of what we do.
 We call the adventure hidden exercise.
 We keep the afternoon sessions active in a fun way, which makes it easier for people to carry on when they leave,” said Dan when I asked him about his approach to fitness.

 What to bring to a residential boot camp

 I was sent a comprehensive packing kit list ahead of travelling to Northern Bootcamp, so knew what clothing and footwear to bring.

 Participants also need to bring the right attitude.
 I found trying exercises and activities that pushed me out of my comfort zone to be fun and rewarding.
 The team of instructors clearly knew their stuff and I learnt a raft of new exercises that I’ve been performing subsequently.

 “Come with an open mind and give it your all.
-Hopefully on the first day we break down all those fears people have and it’s not that hard.
+Hopefully, on the first day we break down all those fears people have and it’s not that hard.
 The word ‘bootcamp’ can scare people.
-Hopefully the first few hours here relaxes people and they go for it,” suggested Dan when I asked him for tips on what participants should bring.
+Hopefully, the first few hours here relax people and they go for it,” suggested Dan when I asked him for tips on what participants should bring.